Bangsar: Religion

 Ti-Ratana Buddhist Society, Kuala Lumpur & Selangor (HQ) is located at 17, Lorong Maarof.
 The centre is mainly focused on community and religious services to the neighbourhood and welfare projects to the poor and needy.

-Sri Ramalingaeswarar temple, located near the junction of Lorong Maarof and Jalan Bangsar, serves the Hindu devotees.
+Sri Ramalingaeswarar temple, located near the junction of Lorong Maarof and Jalan Bangsar, serves Hindu devotees.
 There is also a Jain temple and Indian Muslim surau located in Bangsar Park.

-Bangsar Gospel Centre (originally an offshoot of Jalan Imbi Chapel, in the Christian Brethren tradition) operates from one of the shophouses along Jalan Telawi Tiga.
+Bangsar Gospel Centre (originally an offshoot of Jalan Imbi Chapel, in the Christian Brethren tradition) operates from a shophouse along Jalan Telawi Tiga.
 Bangsar Lutheran Church was restarted in 2000 and convened in a house along with Jalan Abdullah.
-The St Peter's Anglican Church is at Jalan Tempinis Kiri 1 near Lorong Riong, and there is another church located in Bukit Bandaraya near the primary school.
+The St Peter's Anglican Church is situated at Jalan Tempinis Kiri 1 near Lorong Riong, and there another church is located in Bukit Bandaraya near a primary school.

 Development

 Bangsar's population has increased in recent years and led to an increase in traffic congestions and parking shortages.
 Developments in neighbouring Bukit Damansara and Mid Valley Megamall have caused increased traffic to pass through Bangsar, especially along Jalan Maarof.

-New shops and attractions are sprouting up in Bangsar, but many do not survive long, particularly food and entertainment outlets.
+New shops and attractions are sprouting up in Bangsar, but many do not survive for long, particularly food and entertainment outlets.
 Other long-standing outlets have been successful, and some have opened branches within Bangsar itself.
 Some examples of successful long-standing businesses are Alexis, La Bodega, The Coffee Bean & Tea Leaf, and McDonald's, on Jalan Telawi and Bangsar Shopping Centre.

-The most luxurious condominiums are primarily situated in the vicinity of Bangsar Hill on Jalan Kapas and include Araville, Bangsar Peak, Inara, D'9 Condominium, Contessa, and KEN Bangsar.
+The most luxurious condominiums are primarily situated in the vicinity of Bukit Bandaraya on Jalan Kapas and include Araville, Bangsar Peak, Inara, D'9 Condominium, Contessa, Sri Kasturina, and KEN Bangsar.

-Araville was one of the earliest luxury condominiums on the hill.
-It is a low-density residential housing of only 60 units with 30 units per block.
-From the unit, residents can view the Bangsar Hills and Damansara Heights, or Kuala Lumpur city.
-Genting Highlands is also visible during clear weather.
-Araville, D9 Condominium, and Casa Vista are most well sought after by local investors and expatriates.
-These are the only three condominiums that offer an unobstructed view of the city.